BrianSemiglia/Cycle.swift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Cycle.svg?style=flat)](http://cocoapods.org/pods/Cycle)

 ## Overview
 Cycle provides a means of writing an application as a function that reduces a stream of events to a stream of effects.
+The stream of effects can be thought of as a reel of film that can be fed to hardware to be projected.

 ### Anatomy
 Label | Purpose